 RoCEv2 Protocol

 rogue.protocols.rocev2 is the C++/ibverbs-backed receive server for RDMA over Converged Ethernet v2 (RoCEv2).
-Core opens an ibverbs device and allocates a shared Protection Domain (PD); Server creates the Completion Queue, Queue Pair (type IBV_QPT_RC), and Memory Region, then polls for incoming RDMA WRITEs and forwards them as Rogue stream frames.
+Core opens an ibverbs device and allocates a shared Protection Domain (PD); Server creates the Completion Queue, Queue Pair (type IBV_QPT_RC), and Memory Region, then polls for incoming RDMA SENDs and forwards them as Rogue stream frames.

 Where RoCEv2 Fits In The Stack